Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds: Introduction

-{The Bakry-\'Emery condition $\BE K\infty$ can then be stated in a weak integral form (strongly inspired by \cite{Bakry06,Bakry-Ledoux06,Wang11}) just involving the Markov semigroup $(\sP t)_{t\ge0}$ (see \eqref{eq:BEKnu.3} of Corollary~\ref{le:BE-equivalent} and \eqref{eq:GG1.a}, \eqref{eq:GG1.adelta} for relevant definitions) by asking that the differential inequality
+{The Bakry--\'Emery condition $\BE K\infty$ can then be stated in a weak integral form (strongly inspired by \cite{Bakry06,Bakry-Ledoux06,Wang11}) just involving the Markov semigroup $(\sP t)_{t\ge0}$ [see \eqref{eqBEKnu.3} of Corollary~\ref{leBE-equivalent} and \eqref{eqGG1.a}, \eqref{eqGG1.adelta} for relevant definitions] by asking that the differential inequality

 is fulfilled for {any $f\in L^2(X,\mm)$ and} any nonnegative $\varphi\in L^2\cap L^\infty(X,\mm)$.
-Notice that in the case $K=0$ \eqref{eq:23} is equivalent to the convexity in $(0,t)$ of the map $s\mapsto \int_X (\sP {t-s} f)^2 \sP s\varphi\,\d\mm$.}
+Notice that in the case $K=0$ \eqref{eq23} is equivalent to the convexity in $(0,t)$ of the map $s\mapsto\int_X (\sP{t-s} f)^2 \sP s\varphi\,\d\mm$.}

-If we also assume that $\BE K\infty$ holds, it turns out that (\textit{c}) is in fact equivalent to a weak-Feller condition on the semigroup $(\sP t)_{t\ge0}$, namely $\sP t$ maps $\Lip_b(X)$ in $\rmC_b(X)$.
-Moreover, (\textit{c}) implies the upper-regularity (\emph{a}) of $\cE$ and the fact that every $f\in D(\cE)\cap L^\infty(X,\mm)$ admits a Carr\'e du champ $\Gamma$ satisfying \eqref{eq:24}.
+If we also assume that $\BE K\infty$ holds, it turns out that ({c}) is in fact equivalent to a weak-Feller condition on the semigroup $(\sP t)_{t\ge0}$, namely $\sP t$ maps $\Lip_b(X)$ in $\rmC_b(X)$.
+Moreover, ({c}) implies the upper-regularity (\emph{a}) of $\cE$ and the fact that every $f\in D(\cE)\cap L^\infty(X,\mm)$ admits a Carr\'e du champ $\Gamma$ satisfying \eqref{eq24}.

-Independently of $\BE K\infty$, when properties (\emph{a}) and (\emph{c}) are satisfied, we call $\Emsp X\tau\mm\cE$ a \emph{Riemannian Energy measure space}, since these space seem appropriate non-smooth versions of Riemannian manifolds.
-It is also worth mentioning that in this class of spaces $\BE K\infty$ is equivalent to an (exponential) contraction property for the semigroup $(\sH t)_{t\ge0}$ with respect to the Wasserstein distance $W_2$ (see Corollary~\ref{cor:BE=contraction}), in analogy with \cite{Kuwada10}.
+Independently of $\BE K\infty$, when properties ({a}) and (c) are satisfied, we call $(X,\tau,\mm,\cE)$ a \emph{Riemannian Energy measure space}, since these space seem appropriate nonsmooth versions of Riemannian manifolds.
+It is also worth mentioning that in this class of spaces $\BE K\infty$ is equivalent to an (exponential) contraction property for the semigroup $(\sH{t})_{t\ge0}$ with respect to the Wasserstein distance $W_2$ (see Corollary~\ref{corBE=contraction}), in analogy with \cite{Kuwada10}.

-Our main equivalence result, Theorem \ref{thm:main-identification}, shows that a $\BE K\infty$ \Riemannian\ Energy measure space satisfies the $\RCD K\infty$ condition: thus, in view of the converse implication proved in \cite{AGS11b}, $\BE K\infty$ is essentially equivalent to $\RCD K\infty$.
-A more precise formulation of our result, in the simplified case when the measure $\mm$ is finite, is:
+Our main equivalence result, Theorem~\ref{thmmain-identification}, shows that a $\BE K\infty$ Riemannian Energy measure space satisfies the $\RCD K\infty$ condition: thus, in view of the converse implication proved in \cite{AGS11b}, $\BE K\infty$ is essentially equivalent to $\RCD K\infty$.
+A more precise formulation of our result, in the simplified case when the measure $\mm$ is finite, is the following.